 The quintessential Thai travel destination, the Phi Phi Islands are a hot favourite for their stunning sandy white beaches fringed by spectacular limestone cliffs and aquamarine waters.
 One of the most picturesque islands in the world, you'll marvel at the stunning movie-set, desert-island scenery, both above and below the waterline.

 Beautiful beaches, clear blue water and friendly locals combine to make Phi Phi a popular choice.
-Good quality local diving is nearby and you can visit Phuket Shark Point and the Kingcruiser Wreck as well as Hin Daeng, Hin Muang.
-Find out for yourself with our:
+Good quality local resort diving is nearby and you can visit Phuket Shark Point and the Kingcruiser Wreck as well as Hin Daeng, Hin Muang.
+[More information on these dive sites: Phi Phi Islands].

 The frequent visits of dive boats from neighbouring provinces attest to the high quality of the scuba diving at the islands.
 With 15 or so main sites being just a few minutes ride from the main island, this is one of the cheapest locations to go diving in Thailand - just don't expect the boats to be of the same high quality as those in Phuket.
 It also means that you'll be back on land in good time with plenty of opportunity to sunbathe, dine out, rest and soak up the chilled-out atmosphere.
 Other activities include yachting, waterskiing, fishing, sea kayaking, hiking and climbing.